-A solar panel is one component of a photovoltaic system that is constructed out of a series of photovoltaic cells arranged into a panel.
+A solar panel, or solar module, is one component of a photovoltaic system that is constructed out of a series of photovoltaic cells arranged into a panel.
 They come in a variety of rectangular shapes and are installed in combination to generate electricity.
-Solar panels, sometimes also called photovoltaics collect energy from the Sun in the form of sunlight and convert it into electricity that can be used to power homes.
-These panels can be used to supplement a home's electricity or provide power at remote locations.
+Solar panels, sometimes also called photovoltaics collect energy from the Sun in the form of sunlight and convert it into electricity that can be used to power homes or businesses.
+These panels can be used to supplement a building's electricity or provide power at remote locations.

 In addition to residential and commercial use, there is large-scale industrial or utility use of solar panels as well.
 In this case, thousands or even millions of solar panels are arranged into a vast solar array, or solar farm, which provides electricity to large urban populations.

 The main component of any solar panel is a solar cell.
 Specifically, a number of solar cells are used to build a single solar panel.
 These cells are the part of the device that convert the sunlight into electricity.
 Most solar panels are made from crystalline silicon type solar cells.
 These cells are composed of layers of silicon, phosphorous, and boron (although there are several different types of photovoltaic cells).
 These cells, once produced, are laid out into a grid pattern.
 The number of these cells used depends largely on the size of the panel being created, as many different sizing options exist.

 Once the cells are laid out, the panel itself is sealed to protect the cells within and covered with a non-reflective glass.
 This glass protects the solar cells from damage, and is non-reflective to ensure sunlight can still reach the cells.
 Once sealed, this panel is placed into a rigid metallic frame.
 This frame is designed to prevent deformation, and includes a drainage hole to prevent water from building up on the panel as a buildup of water could reduce the efficiency of the panel.
 Additionally, the back of the panel is also sealed to prevent damage.